 I grew up in a single parent home without my father.
 My familial unit was lead by a Black matriarch.
 My mother only served as my mother–my mother never tried to compensate for my father’s absence.

 What I loved about the documentary “IF IT AIN’T BROKE: Black Folks and Family Structure” was the 100 minutes of pure history.
-You go through all your years of schooling from adolescence to young adult thinking you’ve absorbed an extensive mass of Black history to watch the documentaries you don’t see in school and find out you really don’t know shit.
+You go through all your years of schooling from elementary to college thinking you’ve absorbed an extensive mass of Black history to later watch the documentaries you don’t see in school and find out you really don’t know shit.
 It’s documentaries like IIAB that awake or revitalize your Black consciousness.

 The realest documentary I recall watching in high school was the story of Emmett Till.
 I remember being the only person in class crying–I was bawling.
 I remember trying so hard to hold it in to not feel embarrassed for being overly emotional.
 That’s the type of film I want my children to watch in school so they can be rightfully educated on the treatment of Blacks in their homeland.

 You take a group of people from their home to new land to work on your private land to bring money into your home.

 I was born and raised in Savannah, Ga., my culture is truly southern.
 From the silence of my Ts to the charisma in my character; I am a southern belle.
 In the 1700s, Savannah became a city that had a port where slave ships entered from West Africa.
 There is a wealth of slave history in the downtown area; which is why it is one of the most popular cities in the country to visit for historic value.

 I never wanted a dad for Christmas nor expected to see him on any birthdays.
 Who’s to even say if my father was even in my life I would have made better decisions.
 I would be assuming he’s a good man and if he was in my life it would be better because of him.
 Would it be?